 A Better Blogging Recipe

 The proof is in the pudding as they say.
-These are the exact nuts to bolts steps to start a successful blog from scratch – step by step.
-There are no hidden secrets, gimmicks or services I want to sell you.
-Just a super simple blogging recipe recipe that can and has turned blogs into million dollar a year businesses.
+If you are looking to start a viable blog these are the exact ingredients you need to start a successful blog from scratch – step by step.
+There are no hidden secrets or formulas.
+Just a super simple blogging recipe that bloggers have used to turn their blogs into million dollar a year businesses.

-I’ve put together this blogging recipe guide from the top bloggers in the world who make over 1 million per year.
-That’s not a typo.
-Since I’ve implemented their methods I’ve made between $2,000-$5,000 per month and I’m a relative newbie blogger.
+I’ve put together this blogging recipe guide from the top earning bloggers in the world who make over several million per year.

 Starting a new blog requires the same time and effort as starting any new business online or not.